sophongo/sophdoc/docs/en/end-user/baize/jobs/mxnet.md

 ## Summary

 Through this tutorial, you have learned how to create and run both single-node and distributed MXNet jobs on the AI Lab platform.
 We provided detailed information on configuring the MXJob and how to specify running commands and resource requirements in the job.
-We hope this tutorial is helpful to you; if you have any questions, please refer to other documents provided by the platform or contact technical support.
+We hope this tutorial is helpful to you; if you have any questions, refer to other documents provided by the platform or contact technical support.

 ---